VarnaScelestus/RoR2/EphemeralCoins/README.md

 [RoR2 modding discord](https://discord.gg/5MbXZvd) - For help in figuring out the Slab (Lunar Reroller)'s horrible, horrible internal structure, and just being awesome in general!

 ## Changelog

+2.0.0 - Major codebase refactor.
+Added Artifact of the New Moon, allowing you to toggle whether to use temporary coins on a per run basis without affecting your save file.
+Added [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.

 1.4.0 - Added THE FROG.